Mac DeMarco: 2012–2015: 2, Salad Days and Another One

-Rock and Roll Night Club impressed his new label enough that they agreed to release a full-length follow-up album.
-This release, entitled 2, was received well by critics, garnering a "Best New Music" designation from Pitchfork.
+Captured Tracks released DeMarco's full-length follow-up album.
+Entitled 2, it was received well by critics, garnering a "Best New Music" designation from Pitchfork.

 On January 21, 2014, DeMarco announced the release of his upcoming second album, Salad Days, along with debuting the lead single "Passing Out Pieces".
 The record was released on April 1, 2014, and again received the "Best New Music" designation from Pitchfork.
 It was a shortlisted nominee for the 2014 Polaris Music Prize.

 DeMarco made his first talk show appearance (and second TV appearance after The Eric Andre Show) when he performed the song "Let Her Go" on Conan on March 30, 2015.
-On April 22, 2015, DeMarco announced the release of an upcoming album titled Another One, which was released on August 7, 2015, in addition to a video depicting the making of Another One.
-DeMarco describes the album to be a collection of love songs, "It's just kind of like every angle of how somebody might feel if they're having strange feelings in their chest."
-On May 11, 2015, Captured Tracks released the first single of Another One, titled "The Way You'd Love Her".
+On April 22, 2015, DeMarco announced the release of an upcoming album titled Another One, which was released on August 7, 2015, in addition to a video depicting its making.
+DeMarco describes the album to be a collection of love songs.
 Another One received a generally favourable response from music critics, scoring 75/100 on Metacritic.
 Still in Rock has ranked this LP as the third best of 2015.

 On July 8, 2015, DeMarco released a 9-track instrumental album titled Some Other Ones and called it a "BBQ soundtrack".
 The album was later re-released in 2023 on streaming services.
-Later that evening, he hosted a listening party in New York City (where DeMarco was based) for fans to hear Another One, where they could get free hot dogs if they donated to a food bank.